 "If Pee-Wee Herman decided to stage a Shakespeare play (or two) and invited John Waters to co-direct, it might look something like square product theatre's innovative Ham McBeth.
-3.5 out of 4 stars" - Claire Martin, The Denver Post "Those who are looking for traditional theater fare have abundant choices...For experimental, unconventional, and original theater, though, the choices are much more limited.
-There's an inherent and substantial risk in producing original, unproven material.
-That risk carries the potential of both reward and calamity. square product theatre company, to its artistic credit, has taken such a risk with Ham McBeth, and on balance, the results are definitely rewarding rather than calamitous. ...Ham McBeth is original, unpredictable, unconventional, and, in its own way, entertaining.
+3.5 out of 4 stars" - Claire Martin, The Denver Post

+"There's an inherent and substantial risk in producing original, unproven material.
+That risk carries the potential of both reward and calamity. square product theatre company, to its artistic credit, has taken such a risk with Ham McBeth, and on balance, the results are definitely rewarding rather than calamitous.

+...
+Ham McBeth is original, unpredictable, unconventional, and, in its own way, entertaining.
 It's definitely not for everyone.
 That said, though, art, including theater, should push the boundaries of our comfort zones.
-Using a collaborative creative process, square product theatre company has done exactly that here.
-The result is a different, interesting, and worthwhile experience for those who value originality and creativity." - Bill Wheeler, Theater Colorado SLAB a World Premiere, adapted by Gleason Bauer & Emily K. Harrison, from the novel by Selah Saterstrom produced by square product theatre The ATLAS Black Box Theater, Boulder, July 31-August 16, 2014 WINNER: 2014 True West Award for Achievement in Directing and Scenic Design NOMINEE: 2015 Henry Award for Best New Play or Musical
+Using a collaborative creative process, square product theatre has done exactly that here.
+The result is a different, interesting, and worthwhile experience for those who value originality and creativity." - Bill Wheeler, Theater Colorado adapted by Gleason Bauer & Emily K. Harrison, from the novel by Selah Saterstrom produced by square product theatre, The ATLAS Black Box Theater, Boulder, July 31-August 16, 2014 WINNER: 2014 True West Award for Achievement in Directing and Scenic Design NOMINEE: 2015 Henry Award for Best New Play or Musical